 The Sony X95J has decent color volume.
 It's limited by the incomplete color gamut, as it can't display the full range of colors in either DCI P3 or Rec.
 2020.

 The Sony X95J has amazing gradient handling.
-There's some noticeable banding in darker shades of gray and green, but it's not very noticeable.
+There's some banding in darker shades of gray and green, but it's not very noticeable.
 There's a smooth gradation feature that can significantly reduce banding on the 'Medium' or 'High' setting; we don't recommend leaving it enabled, as it causes a loss of fine details.

 There's are no signs of temporary image retention on our Sony X95J, but this may vary between individual units.